 The panel explained that it’s about connection, that we are seeking the connection we have lost from social distancing in nature.
 Slow, human-powered travel such as cycling, hiking, walking, paddling and so on, is growing fast, as they tick both the wellness and social distancing boxes.”

 Nootropics is the theory that certain substances, for instance; plants or herbs, can help improve cognitive function, in particular memory, creativity, or motivation.
-Neuroscientist Angus Brown began exploring the relationship between nature, neuroscience and nutrition, to better understand the brain and how to create the conditions for optimum cognitive performance.
+Self-confessed science nerd, Angus Brown, teamed up with Neuroscienistist, Prof Scholey, and began exploring the relationship between nature, neuroscience and nutrition, to better understand the brain and how to create the conditions for optimum cognitive performance.
 He identified certain plant-base substances, such as Enzogenol, an ultra-pure extract from the bark of New Zealand grown pine trees, and antioxidant-rich New Zealand Blackcurrant as having particularly high positive benefits on our health and wellness.

 Brown took his research and founded Arepa, a company that provides a range of ingestibles, based around Nootropics, aimed at improving health and wellness.
 The range includes two drink varities, a powder for your smoothies or breakfast bowl, capsules and freeze-dried NZ Blackcurrant, which is said to have 30 perfect more antioxidants than the US or UK varieties.